liferay/liferay-screens/android/documentation/views.md

 ## Installing View Sets

-By default, when you setup your project it includes to viewsets: Default and Material.
-However, anyone could create a new viewset and publish it in a public repository like Maven Central o JCenter.
-In such case, just include the artifact containing the viewset, using the standard steps for Gradle or Maven described in the ["Prepare Your Project for Liferay Screens"](https://github.com/liferay/liferay-screens/tree/master/android/README.md#preparing-your-project-for-liferay-screens) section.
+When you set up your project it includes two viewsets by default: Default and Material.
+However, anyone can create a new viewset and publish it in a public repository like Maven Central or jCenter.
+In that event, include the artifact containing the viewset by using the standard steps for Gradle or Maven described in the section [Prepare Your Project for Liferay Screens](https://github.com/liferay/liferay-screens/tree/master/android/README.md#preparing-your-project-for-liferay-screens).

 ## Using View Sets